-Ex-officers plead not guilty over Tyre Nichols death
+Tyre Nichols: Ex-officers plead not guilty over his death

 Tadarrius Bean, Demetrius Haley, Desmond Mills Jr, Emmitt Martin III and Justin Smith were involved in the arrest of Mr Nichols on 7 January.

-They were taken into custody after an internal investigation by the Memphis Police Department.
+They were fired after an internal investigation by the Memphis Police Department.

 Mr Nichols' death sparked protests against police brutality in the US.